-- Count in steps of 2, 3, and 5 from 0 - Recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables, including recognising odd and even numbers. - Calculate mathematical statements for multiplication and division within the multiplication tables and write them using the x, \div and x and x are signs.
+- Count in steps of 2, 3, and 5 from 0 - Recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables, including recognising odd and even numbers.

+Calculate mathematical statements for multiplication and division within the multiplication tables and write them using the x, \div and = signs.